 Ultimately it will be the creation of sustainable livelihoods in the cash economy that can provide a development path for the people of Western Province.

-In recognition of this, PNGSDP has mounted two commercially oriented initiatives:
+In recognition of this, SDP has mounted two commercially oriented initiatives:

 - The Daru fish hatchery is also being refurbished with the injection of professional management.
 Over the coming 12 months, a detailed business plan will be prepared as the next step towards using this facility as a platform for developing an integrated fish farming venture to provide livelihoods for other families.